These articles are part of a series on Office 365 Service Delivery Management.

 - The hard way – Deploy and maintain complex scripts running from every locations, alerting you when an issue arises and feeding databases that can be easily used to share the data with Microsoft.

-- The easy way -Or you can use third-party solution tools, like Martello Gizmo for Office 365.
+- The easy way -Or you can use third-party solution tools, like Martello Vantage DX for Office 365.

 The Martello Robot Users are small Windows services that you can install anywhere you want.
 The Robot Users act exactly as a user would do on Office 365, performing complex end-user scenarios.